farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 > #### Designer Choice: Choose or Adapt
 >
-> When creating a new character, define their:
+> When creating a new character, write down their:
 >
 > - `Concept`: an elevator-pitch version of who the character is.
 > - `Appearance`: what the character looks like, what they wear, etc.
-> - `Ties`: relations that the character has with certain people or organizations.
+> - `Ties`: 1-3 relations that the character has with certain people or organizations in the world.

 ## Actions